-The Fire Protection District No. 9 of the Parish of Acadia's response to the findings identified in our audit is described in the accompanying schedule of findings and corrective action plan.
-Fire Protection District No. 9 of the Parish of Acadia's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on Fire Protection District No. 9's response to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
+Fire Protection District No. 9's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.